hrithickcodes/vision_transformer_tf/README.md

-# Vision Transformer implementation in TensorFlow 2.x
+# TensorFlow implementation of Vision Transformer

 This repository is the unofficial implementation of the paper named **AN IMAGE IS WORTH 16X16 WORDS: